Icom IC-R8600 "Wide Band" SDR / DSP

 available adjustment here.
 Another situation were the IR Remote Control

-Audio Quality / Tone Controls / Audio Harshness Cleared Up / Internal Speaker / External Speaker Tests
+Audio Quality / Tone Controls / Audio Harshness Improved with 1.20 / Internal Speaker / External Speaker Tests

 General audio quality is EXCELLENT on